bobjolliffe/dhis2-tools-ng/README.md

 ### Database
 The system should now be working, but you will probably want to tune your database a little to get the best performance from your available resources.
-After doing this you will have to restart the database so it is a good idea to stop any running DHIS2 instances.
-Eg. `sudo lxc stop covid19`.
+A good start would be to determine first what is the total amount of memory your machine has (see total memory after executing 'free -gh').
+Let us proceed as though there is 32GB RAM in total.

+Deciding how much RAM to deidicate to postgresql depends a little on how many DHIS2 instances you are likely to run, but assuming you will have a production instance and perhaps a small test instance, giving 16GB exclusively to postgresql is a reasonable start.
+You can enforce that limit so that the postgresql container only sees 16GB RAM by typing:

+`sudo lxc config set postgresql limits.memory 16GB'

+If you run `free -gh` inside the postgresql container you will see that it no longer can see the full amount of RAM, but has been confined to 16GB.  (try `sudo lxc exec postgres -- free -gh`).

 Then `sudo lxc exec postgres bash` to get to your postgres container.